What is Pregnancy Discrimination?

 - Firing a pregnant employee or not hiring a pregnant applicant

 An employer cannot fire an employee because the employee is pregnant.
 But, it is also illegal for the employer to fire the employee due to concerns for the pregnant woman’s health.
 For example, an employer cannot fire a pregnant woman because the job involves lifting heavy objects.
 It is up to the pregnant woman if she wants to or can continue working.
 Also, an employer cannot refuse to hire a pregnant woman because she is pregnant.
-An employer cannot use assumptions about the woman’s pregnancy as an excuse to not employ the individual.
+An employer cannot use assumptions about the woman’s pregnancy as an excuse not to employ the individual.

-- Harassing a pregnant employee
+- Harassing a pregnant employee.

 Severe and pervasive comments about a woman’s pregnancy that create a hostile work environment for the woman constitute harassment.

-- Not providing reasonable accommodations
+- Not providing reasonable accommodations.

 A pregnant employee with pregnancy-related impairments must receive the same accommodations as other employees with medical impairments.
 For example, if another employee with an injured leg receives accommodations until his leg heals, a pregnant employee must also receive reasonable accommodations.

-Pregnancy discrimination is not limited to the list above.
 If you are experiencing any of these unlawful actions, please know you are not alone.
 Your pregnancy should be a beautiful time for you and your family.
 You should not be worried about losing your job or facing discrimination.

 Pregnancy Discrimination Attorneys at McOmber McOmber & Luber, P.C.
 Advocate on Behalf of Victims of Pregnancy Discrimination